What a difference a change of scenery makes.

 Shanghai is a great place for street photography if you’ve never been here, but I’ve kind of run into the issue outlined above.

-So, when I took a short trip to Wuxi, I took the Yashica Yashinon 45mm f1.7 with me to see how we’d get on in a fresh environment.
+So, when I took a short trip to Wuxi, I took the Yashica Yashinon 45mm f1.7 with me to see how we’d get on with it on the Sony NEX in a fresh environment.

 — Lee Webb (@myfavouritelee) April 3, 2017